 10. When and how do I decide on a major?

 You must choose a specific major when you apply for admission to Berkeley Engineering; we do not admit transfer students as undeclared.
-All of the engineering majors are described in the College of Engineering Announcement: A Guide to Undergraduate and Graduate Study.
+All of the engineering majors are described in the College of Engineering Undergraduate Guide.
 Before selecting a major, it is critical that you review and understand the courses you will have to complete once you are admitted.
 A review of the major requirements should help you ascertain which major is the best choice for you.
 Each major's curriculum can be found in the Guide by clicking on "Curriculum Overview."

 Each major has its own area of specialization and curriculum requirements that will affect your lower-division preparation.
 You may want to discuss professional opportunities with your college counselors before making a final decision on a major.
 You may also address questions about Berkeley Engineering curricula to the department housing your intended major.